gatsbyjs/gatsby/docs/blog/2019-11-25-getting-started-with-gatsby-cloud/index.md

 Hearing your feedback helps us make Gatsby better.
 Sign up to tell me about your experience with Gatsby Cloud by [booking time on my calendar!](https://calendly.com/shannon-soper/gatsby-cloud-usability)

 It’d also be valuable to hear which CMSs and/or other data sources you’d like to see integrations and starters for!
-[Take this survey to let us know](insert link)
+[Take this survey to let us know](https://twitter.com/shannonb_ux/status/1199077543694893056).